MadeByMike/madebymike/site/writing/how-do-i-css.md

 ---
-title: "How do I CSS?"
+title: How do I CSS?
+slug: how-do-i-css
-description: "Details of my CSS workflow and frontend development processes in 2015."
+description: Details of my CSS workflow and frontend development processes in 2015.
-date: "2015-06-15"
+date: 2015-06-15
-tags:
+tags: [css]
-  - css
+update: This article is a little dated now.
+Whilst some of my processes may have changed, I think the overall message of not attempting to write and maintain a unique set of guidelines and methodologies, but articulating how you apply existing guidelines is still a good idea for front-end teams.
 ---

 When starting a new project with new developers one of the first things I want to do is get on the same page in terms of how we structure and manage CSS.